 The first important characteristic of okra is that it is a great source of fiber.
 Just like most fruits and vegetables, okra naturally contains both soluble and insoluble fiber.
 Soluble fiber has been linked to improved levels of LDL (or “bad”) cholesterol by reducing the absorption of cholesterol in the body and aiding in the excretion of excess cholesterol.

 Also, as okra is cooked it forms a gelatinous substance (also called mucilage) that will physically bind to cholesterol.
-In fact, a 2014 study explored the mechanism of okra reducing cholesterol, finding that the more okra extract that was consumed by mice, the lower total cholesterol and the more cholesterol forming bile acids were excreted in fecal matter.
+In fact, a 2014 study explored the ways okra might reduce cholesterol, finding that the more okra extract that was consumed by mice, the lower total cholesterol and the more cholesterol forming bile acids were excreted in fecal matter.

 Linoleic acid in okra seed oil

 Another important characteristic of okra is the fat content of the seeds.
 Despite the total yield of oil extracted from the seeds being relatively low, the oil that is present is a great source of unsaturated fatty acids, which have been shown to have a positive impact on the prevention of heart disease.

 Specifically speaking, okra seed oil is high in linoleic acid.
 Linoleic acid is an important fatty acid that has been directly linked to decreasing total and LDL cholesterol while raising HDL (or “good”) cholesterol.

 Okra and reduced arterial plaque formation

 The last important characteristic of okra and its power to help decrease cholesterol lies in its antioxidant properties.
 As with most fruits and vegetables, okra is high in antioxidants.
 Antioxidants help to fight free radicals that our bodies are exposed to all day, every day.